fbergama/wassncplot/README.md

-  --zmin ZMIN           Minimum 3D point elevation (used for colorbar limits) --zmax ZMAX           Maximum 3D point elevation (used for colorbar limits) --alpha ALPHA         Surface transparency [0..1] --pxscale PXSCALE     Desktop pixel scale (set to 0.5 if using OSX with retina display) --wireframe           Render surface in wireframe --no-wireframe        Render shaded surface --savexyz             Save mapping between image pixels and 3D coordinates as numpy data file
+  --zmin ZMIN           Minimum 3D point elevation (used for colorbar limits) --zmax ZMAX           Maximum 3D point elevation (used for colorbar limits) --alpha ALPHA         Surface transparency [0..1] --pxscale PXSCALE     A scale factor to apply between logical and physical pixels in addition to the actual scale factor determined by the backend.
+  --wireframe           Render surface in wireframe --no-wireframe        Render shaded surface --savexyz             Save mapping between image pixels and 3D coordinates as numpy data file